mikanikos/Fork-Accountability/docs/fork-accountability.md

 After that time, if some process p did not send its message logs, the only thing monitor can do is considering p faulty, even though it doesn't have all the information to determine its faultiness with certainty.
 On the other hand, if it doesn't consider p faulty, the monitor might not be able to find all the faulty processes that led to a fork.

-This mechanism would work but we want to make no assumptions regarding the communication between the monitor and the validators.
+This method would work but we want to make no assumptions regarding the communication between the monitor and the validators.
 If we don't make any assumption regarding the communication, we would realize that it's impossible to design an accountability algorithm where the communication between monitor and validators is completely asynchronous.

-The reason is simple: in an asynchronous setting, the monitor cannot be sure that a process P is indeed faulty if it didn't receive P's message logs.
+The reason is simple: in an asynchronous setting, the monitor cannot be sure a process P is indeed faulty if it didn't receive P's message logs.
 In this scenario, the accountability algorithm can only determine the faultiness of P by analyzing the messages logs sent by other processes.
 At this point, the unique faultiness that can be detected from the other processes' message logs is equivocation, i.e. a process sent more than one message with the same type in the same round but with different values.
 This is easily visible from the fact that, by receiving messages logs from correct processes, we'll be able to determine if some correct process received more than one message with the same type from another process p (i.e. if some process equivocated).
 However, we've also shown that a process can be faulty in other ways and that would not be enough for designing an asynchronous accountability algorithm that catches all the faulty processes that led to a fork.
 In fact, it can happen that, by not receiving message logs from one message, we might end up mistakenly detecting correct processes because we don't have enough information to determine if a process has enough justifications to have sent a Prevote/Precommit message (accuracy property violated).

 If we want to design a correct accountability algorithm, we need to slightly modify the Tendermint consensus algorithm in order to correctly respect the accuracy property.
 As we said above, we need to catch the case where a fork happens without having any process equivocating.